MateiRadu/grayscale-converter/README.md

 byte NewGreen = Average;
 byte NewBlue  = Average;
 ```

+## Future developments
+Some features would be nice to implement and I will eventually implement:
+- Drag n drop
+- Mobile optimized layout
+- Elapset time display

 ## Requirements
 In order to build and deploy the app, the following requirements must be met: